chatgut/microPostService/README.md

 ROCKET_DATABASES='{postservice={url="mongodb://<MONGOURL:27017>"}}'
 Replace "MONGOURL" with the connection string to your database.
 The app will save to a database called postservice and a collection called messages

+ROCKET_RABBIT_HOST="amqp://localhost:5672" (Default)
+This sets the connections string to RabbitMQ
+The application sends a Json to a queue called "messages" each time a POST request is made on /posts

 ---